-Crack is “rocks” made from cocaine powder.
-First, it is mixed with water and baking soda by usually heating on a spoon.
-Next, it is heated generally with a lighter until it becomes liquid and crystallizes into a rock.
-Small pieces that break off this rock are called rocks.
+Crack is made from cocaine powder.
+First, it is mixed with water and baking soda turning it into a paste.
+Next, it is heated generally on a spoon with a lighter underneath it, until it becomes liquid and crystallizes into a solid.
+“Rocks” are then broken off into small pieces.

-Heating cocaine, water, baking soda produces crackling sounds that give this dangerous drug its name.
+Heating cocaine, water, baking soda produce a crackling sound that give this form of cocaine its name.

 Street names include;

 People use cocaine powder by snorting it while users smoke it in a pipe or similar device.
 Other users intravenously inject cocaine after the powder combines it in water or lemon juice.
-Finally, hardcore users sometimes inject a combination with heroin, called a “speedballing.”
+Finally, hardcore users sometimes inject a combination of cocaine and heroin, known as “speedballing.”